ksu-is/JobBot/README.md

-# Web Scraping Indeed, Monster, and Dice job portals using Python
+# Web Scraping Indeed, Monster, and Linkedin job portals using Python

 This tool is utilized by job seekers to compile lists of current available job openings on Indeed, Monster, and Dice.
 Python sample webscraping with requests and BeautifoulSoup packages.